LegalScience/OpenLegalCode/ProjectNote.md

 I propose this topic be an agenda item for our next conversation.

-Meanwhile, I have [provisioned place in this repo](https://github.com/LegalScience/OpenLegalCode/tree/master/WorkingGroup) where we can hack away at it.
+Meanwhile, I have [provisioned place in this repo](https://github.com/LegalScience/OpenLegalCode/tree/master/WorkingGroup) where we can hack away and a [scratch pad with outline to iterate from.](https://github.com/LegalScience/OpenLegalCode/blob/master/WorkingGroup/WorkGroupScratchPad.md)

 * Commitment from MIT Media Lab/Sub Light Foundation